Take your dogs "T.E.M.P"

 T.E.M.P stands for “tails, ears, mouth, posture”.
 Dogs can't communicate in the way that is easiest for us to understand, but they have many ways to express what they are feeling.
 Understanding how to better “listen” to what your dog could be expressing could save a life.
 Many people think “oh the dog's tail is wagging, I can pet him”.
 When my dog Kiba was younger and greeting people, she would display one of two tail wags.
 If she knew the person she had a very loose, full body wiggle wag, if she did not know the person, she displayed a very low, stiff wag.
 One of those two wags could have ended in a bite.

-Many times when children go to the hospital after they are bitten by a dog, the parents say “Oh he bit so suddenly, there was no warning!”
-If you train your eye to understand what your dog is communicating, you may be able to spot the warnings.
-Other times the warnings were suppressed, “no growling fluffy, you're bad!”.
 PLEASE NEVER punish a growl!
 In no circumstance is a growl ever a bad thing.
-With tug it's usually a sign of fun.
-Other contexts of growling may say “I am uncomfortable with this situation, I need your help to get out”.
+With tug it's a common sign of joy.
+Other contexts of growling may say “I am uncomfortable with this situation, I need to get out”.
 PLEASE do not punish this!!!
-Your dog is politely telling you his boundaries, if he is growling he is holding back.
-If you tell him not to growl, he might just stop giving you that precious warning, and all that's left is his bite to communicate.
+Your dog is politely telling you his boundaries, if he is only growling he is making an effort to hold back.

 These two videos give so many wonderful examples from Kris Crestejo so snag some tea, and enjoy!